lmondada/dphil-thesis/content/06_conclusion/02_parallel.md

 #### Inter-process communication

-During the rewriting process, the set of processes that are involved must reguarly broadcast the edits they have added to (their copy of) the data
+During the rewriting process, the set of processes that are involved must regularly broadcast the edits they have added to (their copy of) the data
 $\mathcal{D}$.
 Such broadcasted edits must then be merged by the other processes into their respective local copies.
 This is required so that progress that is made by one process can be shared and expanded on top of by other processes.